Multi-Source Knowledge Pruning for Retrieval-Augmented Generation: A Benchmark and Empirical Study: Extensive Empirical Studies

 \subsection{Impact of Fine-Grained Pruning}

-Table \ref{Table:pre-retrieval} compares the performance of the PruningRAG with and without the initial broad retrieval step in the fine-grained pruning process.
-The results highlight that incorporating the sparse retrieval stage significantly improves system efficiency by reducing latency, particularly in cases involving large volumes of external knowledge.
-Serving as an initial filter, sparse retrieval narrows the search scope, allowing the subsequent dense retrieval to operate with higher precision and speed.
-This multi-stage fine-grained pruning approach reduces latency while ensuring context relevance.
+Table~\ref{Table:pre-retrieval} evaluates the necessity of incorporating an initial sparse retrieval step prior to fine-grained pruning.
+The results show that this sparse retrieval stage significantly reduces latency, especially when handling large volumes of external knowledge.
+By serving as a lightweight pre-filter, sparse retrieval narrows the candidate pool, thus enabling the subsequent dense retrieval to operate more efficiently and with lower computational cost.
+This design choice ensures context relevance while substantially improving system responsiveness in large-scale retrieval scenarios.

-Figure \ref{fig:dense_sparse_comparison} demonstrates that dense retrieval outperforms sparse retrieval.
-Specifically, dense retrieval is more effective at capturing semantic relationships compared to sparse retrieval.
-When dense and sparse retrieval methods are combined, the accuracy improves relative to sparse retrieval alone.
-However, this hybrid approach also leads to an increase in hallucinations.
-This suggests that while the hybrid retrieval retains important information, it struggles to effectively prune misleading context~\cite{cheng2022towards,gu2018search}.
+Figure~\ref{fig:figure_5_6} (a) further investigates the effectiveness of different fine-grained retrieval strategies after the initial sparse filtering.
+The results indicate that dense retrieval outperforms sparse retrieval in capturing semantic relevance.
+Moreover, combining dense and sparse retrieval (i.e., hybrid retrieval) leads to improved accuracy compared to sparse retrieval alone.
+However, this hybrid approach also introduces more hallucinations, suggesting that while it preserves more relevant information, it is less effective at filtering misleading context~\cite{cheng2022towards,gu2018search}.
+These findings highlight a trade-off between retrieval accuracy and hallucination control in multi-stage retrieval pipelines.